-The river has carved a great gorge between the two mountain ranges through a region that was undisturbed and almost impenetrable until the construction of interstate 15 in 1975, which now runs right along the valley floor, its twin carriageways curving through the canyon over a succession of high bridges and quite a steep gradient.
-The river below may be nearly dry in midsummer but usually has some flow and despite the proximity of I-15, the gorge is still quite spectacular and worth exploring on foot for a while.
-In spring when the river is fed by melting snow, the waters are high enough to allow raft trips through the canyon, and these are sometimes quite challenging, encountering large waves and rapids up to Class IV.
-To the east side of exit 18 is the BLM Virgin River Canyon Recreation Area, which has a riverside campsite (the Cedar Pockets Campground), picnic areas and several nature trails.
-This area is also renowned for rock climbing and has some of the hardest recognised routes in the USA, rated 5.14 on the Yosemite Decimal System.
+The Virgin River has carved a great gorge between the two mountain ranges through a region that was undisturbed and almost impenetrable until the construction of Interstate 15 in 1975, a busy highway which now runs right along the valley floor, its twin carriageways curving through the canyon over a succession of high bridges and quite a steep gradient.
+The river below may be nearly dry in midsummer but usually has some flow, and despite the proximity of I-15, the gorge is still quite spectacular and worth exploring on foot for a while.
+In spring when the river is fed by melting snow, the waters are high enough to allow raft trips through the canyon, and these are sometimes quite challenging, encountering strong currents and rapids up to Class IV.
+The most visited area is the BLM Virgin River Canyon Recreation Area, on the southeast side of exit 18 - this has a riverside campsite (the Cedar Pockets Campground), picnic areas and several short trails along the river.
+There is also one longer hiking route, Sullivan's Canyon Trail, which fords the river just west of the campground, follows the south bank for 1.7 miles then turns away up a lengthy tributary drainage.
+The cliffs near the recreation area are renowned for rock climbing and include some of the hardest recognised routes in the USA, rated 5.14 on the Yosemite Decimal System.

 Roads Through the Beaver Dam Mountains